 Who administers and operates CCOP?

-The Bureau of Children’s Long Term Support Services (BCLTSS) within the Wisconsin Department of Health Services (DHS), Division of Medicaid Services (DMS), is responsible for oversight and statewide administration of CCOP.
+The Bureau of Children’s Services (BCS) within the Wisconsin Department of Health Services (DHS), Division of Medicaid Services (DMS), is responsible for oversight and statewide administration of CCOP.
 CCOP is operationalized locally, as contracted by DHS.